javascript-tutorial/en.javascript.info/1-js/2-first-steps/18-function-parameters/article.md

 showName("Ilya");
 ```

-The downside is that `arguments` looks like an array, but it's not.
-It does not support many useful array features.
-It mainly exists for backwards compatibility, usually the rest operator is better.
+The downside is that though `arguments` looks like an array, but it's not.
+It does not support many useful array methods that we'll study later, and if they're needed, then the rest operator should be used.
 ````

 ## Destructuring parameters